This is me, meditating (not):

 When someone sais "I meditate", one has no idea what they mean.
 There is an endless choice of approaches, philosophies, Buddhist traditions, individual teachers´ quirks etc.

 So, everyone who meditates, come with a specific set of theories, assumptions and techniques.

-For example, one person may mean "I imagine a fantastic landscape in which I walk about, and where I meet my guiding spirit", a kind of guided nature meditation.
+For example, one person may describe this as meditation: "I imagine a fantastic landscape in which I walk about, and where I meet my guiding spirit".
+This is a kind of guided nature meditation.

-Others would have stopped doing any particular "artificial meditation strategy" at all, since they are so advanced that their meditation is the "meditation of non-meditation" :-) really.
-Dzogchen.
+Others would have stopped doing any particular meditation strategy at all, since they are so advanced that their meditation is the "meditation of non-meditation.
+That is Dzogchen.

 From Culadasa ("The Mind Illuminated"), I take most of what I do when I do concentration meditation.

 Daniel P Brown: insight meditation (Mahamudra)

 From Daniel P Brown ("Pointing Out the Great Way: The Stages of Meditation in the Mahamudra Tradition"), I take my knowledge and approach to insight meditation in the Mahamudra/Dzogchen style.

 Yes - a psychedelic (or entheogen) was my very first teacher to introduce me into a Buddhist view - the mirror mind view.